iokinpardo/mem0-BTS-chrome-extension/README.md

 - **Smart Context Detection:** Automatically captures relevant information from your conversations
 - **Intelligent Memory Retrieval:** Surfaces relevant memories at the right time
 - **One-click sync** with existing ChatGPT memories
-- **Memory dashboard** to manage all memories
+- **Built-in memory dashboard:** Filter, search, and delete memories without leaving the extension
+- **Per-domain capture rules:** Allow or block OpenMemory on specific domains and subdomains directly from the sidebar

 ## Installation

 > **Note:** Make sure you have [Node.js](https://nodejs.org/) installed before proceeding.

-1. Clone this repository.
+1. Clone this repository and open the project directory in your terminal.
-2. Navigate to the directory where you cloned the repository.
-3. Run `npm install` to install dependencies.
-4. Run `npm run build` to build the extension.
-5. The built files will be in the `dist` directory.
-6. Open Google Chrome and navigate to `chrome://extensions`.
-7. Enable "Developer mode" in the top right corner.
-8. Click "Load unpacked" and select the `dist` directory containing the extension files.
-9. The Mem0 Chrome Extension should now appear in your Chrome toolbar.
+2. Install dependencies with `npm install`.
+3. Build the production bundle by running `npm run build` (add `npm run lint:check && npm run type-check` beforehand if you want to verify the codebase).
+4. Confirm that the compiled assets now live in the `dist/` folder.
+5. In Chrome, navigate to `chrome://extensions` and toggle **Developer mode** in the top-right corner.
+6. Click **Load unpacked** and pick the generated `dist/` directory.
+7. Pin the OpenMemory icon in your toolbar, click it, and complete sign-in to start capturing memories.

 ## Usage